BRITISH ISLES by TRAIN and private van

 Honolulu, HI 96822.

 May 2-24, 2018 Leisurely tour visiting: London, Bath, York, Lake District and Edinburgh, and in Ireland exploring the rural west and southern shores, visiting Galway, Connemara, Kilarney, Dingle, Kinsale and Dublin.
-You could do the UK only, FOR $4,499 or come along also to Ireland for a combined price of $6,698 plus airline tax
+You could do the UK only, with a $1,999 reduction in price per person, flying home from Edinburgh.

 We are travelling at a fine level of luxury in this comprehensive tour, staying in lovely centrally-located hotels, varying from 3 to 5 stars, and riding comfortable trains on the high-speed Intercity express service.
 In Ireland we shall have a customized private van tour that will bring us to remote unspoiled areas, using excellent hotels again.
 Our relaxed pace will spend 2 nights in most locations so you can have a good look around without being in a rush.
 Escorted from Honolulu by Dennis Callan, who has traveled this route several times before and will take you to the most beautiful & interesting places.